verida/blockchain-research/private-data-bridge/overview.md

 - Efficient.
 Signatures can be efficiently be verified using built in encryption primatives (to minimize gas costs) supported by the most popular chains.
 - Data encoding.
 Verida protocol generates signed JSON data that must be decodable by the most popular chains.

 Note: Verida protocol signs data using `keccak256` hashing and `ed25519` signature scheme to maximise EVM compatibility.
+[Learn more](https://github.com/verida/did-server/blob/main/ARCHITECTURE.md#off-chain--on-chain-data-considerations)

 ## Initial research